What is a Cumulative Flow Diagram?

 We can see that in October, there were 20 customer requests (blue area - letter A).
-Between October and November, the team was working on 20 requirements specifications (red area - letter B).
-Around the end of November, nearly 20 items had been completed regarding the requirements specification phase, and 20 items were being reviewed (green area - letter C).
-And at the beginning of December, the team had 20 items completed (turquoise area - letter D).
-So, their total Cycle Time for 20 items is about 2 months.
+Between October and November, the team worked on twenty requirements specifications (red area - letter B).
+Around the end of November, nearly twenty items have been completed in the requirements specification phase, and twenty tasks were in review (green area - letter C).
+And at the beginning of December, the team had twenty items completed (turquoise area - letter D).
+So, their total Cycle Time for twenty work items is about two months.

 Use a Cumulative Flow Diagram to predict the future

 You could look at the smoothness of the lines to determine the predictability or efficacy of a process step.
-Team members could see that in March, there was a spike in customer demand for work, leading to the green area increasing in velocity over the other work states.
+Team members could see that in March, there was a spike in customer demand, leading to the green area increasing in velocity over the other process stages.
 A clear signal, that unless more developers are employed, the cycle time is going to increase significantly.
 Understanding the processes that a team is a part of helps them to better respond to changing conditions.

-But the best thing to use a CFD for is predicting when an item is going to get completed.
+But the best way to use a CFD is to predict when an item will get completed.
 One of the most important reasons for the success of any business is the alignment of their estimates with reality.
-Using data from the Cumulative Flow Diagram, you can determine when items are going to get completed, and the longer the time that data was gathered over, the more reliable your predictions.
-Imagine being able to estimate project completion, using several months of data gathered automatically by Kanban software - your chances of success greatly increase, with hardly any analytical work needing to be done on your part!
+Using data from the Cumulative Flow Diagram, you can determine when items will get completed, and the longer the time that data was gathered over, the more reliable your predictions.
+Imagine being able to estimate project completion using several months of data accumulated automatically by Kanban software your chances of success increase significantly, with hardly any analytical work needed on your part!